What's New

 Shared Projects

-• Note that “Shared projects” (Premiere’s now defunct collaboration tool) should never be added into a Production
+• Note that “Shared projects” (Premiere’s now-defunct collaboration tool) should never be added to a Production.

 Trash

-• Marie Kondo your production every once and again and make use of the Move to Trash command.
-To empty the trash, right click on it, reveal in Explorer, and delete to remove old projects permanently
+• Marie Kondo your production every once and again and use the Move to Trash command.
+To empty the trash, right-click on it, reveal it in Explorer, and delete it to remove old projects permanently.

 Did you find it helpful?
 Yes No